-Sri Lanka officially the Democratic Socialist Republic of Sri Lanka, is an island country in the northern Indian Ocean off the southern coast of the Indian subcontinent in South Asia.
+Sri Lanka officially the Democratic Socialist Republic of Sri Lanka, It’s an island country in the northern Indian Ocean off the southern coast of the Indian subcontinent in South Asia.
 Known until 1972 as Ceylon, Sri Lanka has maritime borders with India to the northwest across the Gulf of Mannar and Palk Strait, and the Maldives to the southwest.

 Only 640km North of the equator, Sri Lanka’s tropical climate shows little seasonal variation in temperature.
 Around the coasts, temperatures hover between 26 C and 28 C, with a mean temperature in the capital of 27.5C inland, however, average temperatures are very much cooler.
 From May to September, the South-West monsoon deposits heavy rain on the South-West coasts, from Colombo to Galle, and also raise heavy seas which make swimming and diving unattractive.
 The worst intensity of the monsoon is from November to February, but this will have little impact on most visitors, as the main resort areas and visitor attractions are concentrated in the South and the central hills.
 Local thunderstorms can occur at any time of year, and while these are often intense they do not usually last more than a few hours.